PJ-Turner/CMPG-323-Overview-31655815/README.md

 - Release: assist in the development of a new production release; typically split from the develop branch and has to be merged back into both develop and master
 - Hotfix: also helps in preparing for a release, whereas hotfix branches are created in response to bugs that have been identified and need to be corrected; this allows developers to continue working on their own improvements on the develop branch while the bug is being fixed.

-There will be one Repository with 5 different projects.

 - Project 1 Submission: Deadline –
 18 August